OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 TextFixed
 :   Type: optional, Text.
-    Text to be displayed in this column links.
+    Text to be displayed in the column links.
-    --
-    If used, field &quot;TextFromBinding&quot; will be ignored.
+    If used, the **TextFromBinding** field is ignored.

 TextFromBinding
 :   Type: optional, Text.
     Field to be displayed as text of the link from your data.
     Expected format: &quot;{EntityName}.[FieldName]&quot;
-    --
     For example: &quot;Product_Sample.Name&quot;
-    --
-    Note: Field &quot;TextFixed&quot; is dominant.
+    **Note:** Field &quot;TextFixed&quot; is dominant.

 ActionOptionalConfigs
 :   Type: optional, [ActionOptionalConfigs](<#Structure_ActionOptionalConfigs>).
-    Set additional parameters to customize the column's behavior and functionality.
+    Sets additional parameters to customize the column's behavior and functionality.

 ### CheckboxColumn { #CheckboxColumn }

 Column for your GridContainer Block to render boolean fields.

-Drag into the GridColumnsPlaceholder in the GridContainer Block as many columns as you need.
+Drag as many columns as you need into the GridColumnsPlaceholder in the GridContainer Block.

-*Inputs*
+**Inputs**

 Header
 :   Type: mandatory, Text.